edgenard/study_two/README.md

 [heroku]: https://studytwo.herokuapp.com/

 ## Minimum Viable Product
-StudyTwo is a clone of StudyBlue with two types of users, students and tutors, built on Rails and Backbone. :
+StudyTwo is a clone of StudyBlue with personal tutoring built on Rails and Backbone. :

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->
 Both students and tutors can: